why: The world of animals as we know it is disappearing

 Often, well-meaning people turn away from understanding what conservation truly means because it seems too upsetting, or hopeless.
 Many of us reside in urban areas, disconnected from nature.
 Art helps us explore how we feel about animals and our relationships with them.
 It deepens our understanding of their unique needs and encourages us to appreciate similarities and differences, and to show compassion.
 Art can make the problems facing animals today not only more real, but more understandable, meaningful, and solvable.
 It can motivate us to take conservation action.

-We develop programs that encourage artists interested in conservation to get more involved and informed by collaborating with scientists who work in conservation.
+We develop programs that encourage artists to get more involved and informed by collaborating with scientists who work in conservation.
 We want this work to result in art that is both informed by the facts and emotionally charged.
-We believe such art will engage the public more fully and more effectively.
-We further believe the need for these collaborations and the resultant art is more necessary than ever for the well-being of all species.
+We believe such art will engage the public more fully and more effectively, and that the well being of all species depends on art/science collaboration more than ever.

 Artwork created through interaction between scientists and artists reaches its widest and most diverse audience online and in exhibits that include galleries and museums as well as schools, libraries, and gathering places such as coffee shops, bookstores, assisted living facilities, banks, hotel lobbies, office buildings, and other public venues.

 Creature Conserve is an all volunteer group that includes an eight-member Board and four Advisors.
 One hundred percent of funds raised go to our programs.

 ABOUT OUR FOUNDER